 Nominate who gets your super

-A binding nomination is valid for three years from the date you and your witnesses sign and complete your form.
+Binding nominations need to be updated every three years to stay valid.
 You can renew, change or cancel your binding nomination at any time.

-If your binding nomination isn’t valid when you pass away, we’ll work out who to pay your benefit to as though you had a non-binding nomination.
+If your binding nomination isn’t valid when you pass away, we’ll work out who to pay your benefits to.

 Download the Make a binding death benefit nomination form.

 With a non-binding nomination, you let us know who you prefer to get your super and any insurance benefit (your death benefit) when you pass away.
-We’ll try to pay your benefit as directed but may use discretion when deciding who gets your benefit and in what proportions.
+We’ll try to pay your benefit as directed, but ultimately it’s up to the Trustee of your super fund to decide who gets your benefit and in what proportions (based on relevant laws).

-Your non-binding nomination won’t expire, but you can update or cancel it at any time.
+Your non-binding nomination never expires, and you can update or cancel it at any time.

-To make a non-binding nomination, log in to Member Online.
+To make or change your non-binding nomination, log in to Member Online.